syslog-ng/syslog-ng.github.io/doc/_admin-guide/090_Global_options/000_Global_options.md

 |  Accepted values:|   default, verbose, debug, trace|
 |Default:|           default|

-This option is available in syslog-ng OSE version 4.0 and later versions.
+This option is available in {{ site.product.short_name }} version 4.0 and later versions.

-*Description:* Controls the own internal log level of syslog-ng OSE.
-Corresponds to setting the internal log level using syslog-ng-ctl or the command line options of syslog-ng (the -d, -v, and -t ).
+*Description:* Controls the own internal log level of {{ site.product.short_name }}.
+Corresponds to setting the internal log level using syslog-ng-ctl or the command line options of {{ site.product.short_name }} (the -d, -v, and -t ).
 Setting the log level in the configuration makes it easier to control logging in containerized environments where changing command line options is more problematic.

 Higher log-levels automatically include messages from lower log-levels: